turingschool/backend-curriculum-site/module2/lessons/passing_data_in_rails.md

 ## Checks for Understanding

 1. What is the syntax for creating a route for a show page for a `zebra` resource?
-1. How does `form_for` know what method/path combination to use when submitted?
+1. How does `form_tag` know what method/path combination to use when submitted?
 1. What is a query parameter, and how do we identify one within a URL?